 The Capital Steps—Springfield Electric Scholarship is a natural extension of the philanthropic history of Mr. Bill Schnirring, CEO of Springfield Electric.
 Capital Steps is a fundraising endeavor aimed at increasing the availability of merit and need-based scholarships at UIS.

 SSU (Sangamon State University) Alumni Association Part Time Scholarship Fund

 Two of our oldest, most storied scholarships, dating back to the very earliest days of SSU/UIS’ 40-year history, these two scholarships demonstrate the generosity of our earliest graduates.
 These funds each award a small scholarship to students and would certainly benefit from reaching the amount of our current endowed scholarship funds ($25,000 which provides a $1,000 scholarship each year).
 Both funds need some generous alumni to contribute gifts before they can reach this status.
 Until then, recipients receive quite a bit less than $1,000.
 Did you graduate when UIS was still Sangamon State?
 This might be the fund for you.

-When you give to the UIS Scholarship Fund, your gifts will be combined with the gifts of other generous donors to create multiple scholarships—in 2010-2011, this fund created eight $1000 scholarships—all created by donors committed to education and willing to do what they could to help UIS students.
+When you give to the UIS Scholarship Fund, your gifts will be combined with the gifts of other generous donors to create multiple scholarships, all created by donors committed to education and willing to do what they could to help UIS students.
 Your gifts really DO make a difference.